Instagram is a must-have for ecommerce brands.

 They often feature pictures from their own customers on their Instagram page.
 It’s a great way to boost social proof and invite customers to become brand advocates for your business.

-You can even include some of your UGC content from Instagram onto your website homepage for instant credibility.
+You can even include some of your UGC content from Instagram on your website homepage for instant credibility.
 It’s something that Onzie does on its homepage, under the “Styled On Insta” section:

 Tap Into Influencer Marketing

-Another tactic that is related to UGC is collaborating with an influencer to promote your products.
+Another tactic related to UGC is collaborating with an influencer to promote your products.

-There’s a reason why some companies are willing to invest millions of dollars for celebrity endorsements.
+There’s a reason why some companies are willing to invest millions of dollars in celebrity endorsements.
 When people see someone they admire promote a product, they’re more likely to buy it themselves.

 It’s something that Daniel Wellington does regularly with their hashtag #DWPickoftheDay.
 They select the best influencers that use their hashtag and republish their picture on their own Instagram profile:

-You don’t need to spend a ton to find influencers that are willing to work with your business.
-The first step is to research and find those that align with your brand and have a similar audience that you’re trying to reach.
+You don’t need to spend much to find influencers willing to work with your business.
+The first step is to research and find those that align with your brand and have a similar audience you’re trying to reach.

-Once you’ve targeted some people that fit that description, reach out and ask about their process for working with brands.
-Influencers that want to be paid up front for promotions are common; if you’re considering one of these, ask for numbers about past posts and what kind of return you should expect.
+Once you’ve targeted some people who fit that description, reach out and ask about their process for working with brands.
+Influencers who want to be paid upfront for promotions are common; if you’re considering one of these, ask for numbers about past posts and what kind of return you should expect.

-If you know the cost you pay to acquire customers through Facebook or other sales channels, then agreeing to 10 or 15% commission will make sense if you would normally pay more to run ads.
+If you know the cost to acquire customers through Facebook or other sales channels, agreeing to a 10 or 15% commission will make sense if you usually pay more to run ads.

 Most brands will want samples, so make sure you create a memorable unboxing experience for them as well!
-While it is a lot of work finding the right ones to work with, it can be very lucrative if you’re able to cement a long-term relationship that works for you and them.
+While it is a lot of work finding the right ones to work with, it can be very lucrative if you can cement a long-term relationship that works for you and them.

 Set Up a Click-Able Storefront

 With Instagram, you can integrate your product catalog seamlessly with Instagram Shop.
-Users will be able to explore your products directly from your Instagram page without landing on your website.
+Users can explore your products directly from your Instagram page without landing on your website.

 Here’s an example of how it looks like from Watch company MVMT:

 To make things better, you can even tag your products in Instagram pictures.
-Customers will be able to click on the product link right away as they browse through your posts.
+Customers can click on the product link right away as they browse through your posts.

 Use Instagram Ads